Team AckoNov 8, 2022

 From small-scale email scams to large-scale bank frauds, people have always fallen prey to such schemes and will continue to do so if they are not vigilant.
 The insurance industry is no exception to such misadventures.
-And issuing fake bike insurance is one such fraudulent activity that has been in existence since traditional paper-based processes till today’s digital infrastructure.
+And issuing fake bike insurance is one such fraudulent activity that has been in existence for a long time.
 Read ahead to know more about fake bike insurance and ways to avoid buying it.

 When an insurer (for example, ACKO) insures your bike, it means they promise to take care of the financial losses associated with the bike as per the policy’s terms and conditions.